fshaik8/MisMatched/README.md

 In the second phase, all candidate pairs underwent a rigorous manual annotation process conducted by domain experts hired via a crowd-sourcing platform.
 This step was crucial to ensure high-quality data and create a realistic evaluation benchmark.
 Only those sentence pairs for which the human-assigned gold label matched the label automatically assigned during the distant supervision phase were included in the final MISMATCHED development and test sets.

-We refer the reader to Section 3 of our paper(), for an in-depth description of the dataset construction process, data sources, and detailed statistics.
+We refer the reader to Section 3 of our [paper](https://www.arxiv.org/abs/2506.04603), for an in-depth description of the dataset construction process, data sources, and detailed statistics.

 ### Examples
 ![Alt text](Images/Examples.png?raw=False "Title")